 EcoVadis sustainability ratings and scorecards assess the environmental and social performance of companies.
 The assessment framework covers 21 sustainability criteria (from CO2 emissions to human rights and business ethics) aligned with GRI, Global Compact, and ISO 26000.

 Data is collected from various reporting systems.
-For each KPI, data reporters and data reviewers are defined, either at site level or at corporate level.
+For each KPI, data reporters and data reviewers are designated, either at site level or at corporate level.
 The data reporter is responsible for the annual reporting of the data via the central reporting systems and for document retention and record-keeping related to this data.
 The data reviewer (from Finance) is responsible for the validation of the reported data.
 Site-specific data is consolidated and reviewed at corporate level by Finance and the Sustainability team.
 The review includes a comparison to data from previous years and a review of changes that could have impacted the results, such as improvement projects.
 In case of uncertainties, data estimation may be required, which is validated during review.
 We strive to continuously improve the data collection process and the reliability of the data.
 Significant changes that impact comparability including changes in measurement methods are explained in footnotes.